Ward-Github/Prototype/README.md

 1. Run the `start.bat` file to start the project.

-## Admin Login
+## Login

-Use the following credentials for admin login:
+Use the following credentials for login:

 - **Email:** karsten@okta.com
 - **Password for Okta:** 2vARM^E2rBH5u^KfWcvE